Hrushi-d/Customized-File-Synchronization-/README.md

    - The script can be used as part of a monitoring system to transfer the latest log files or other diagnostic files from remote servers to a central monitoring location for analysis or archiving.
    - This can be useful in troubleshooting issues or tracking system events across multiple remote servers.

-## Customized Synchronization Solution

-This script serves as a customized solution for scenarios where you need to transfer only the latest files between remote servers, but an external package for file synchronization (such as `rsync`) may not be readily available or installed on the target systems.

-While external packages like `rsync` offer more advanced features and flexibility, they may not always be present in all environments, especially in restricted or minimal setups.
-In such cases, this Bash script provides a lightweight and self-contained solution for selectively synchronizing the latest files between remote servers.

 ## Advantages